muxamilian/wysiwyh/README.md

     python learn.py --mode train --data_dir <path_to_training_image_folder>

 To generate the training images, you can use ffmpeg.
 It is optional to crop the images.
 However, I personally prefer 4:3 over 16:9 as the input.
+In the following example, the input video is in 1920x1080 and cropped to be 4:3.

     ffmpeg -i <path_to_video_file> -filter:v "crop=1440:1080:240:0" <path_to_training_image_folder>/image%06d.jpg -hide_banner